onuralpszr/gh-ci-testground/README.md

-# Github Action Testground
+# Github Action Test ground

-This repo for experimenting GitHub actions
+This repo is for experimenting with GitHub actions